Sinity/intercept-bounce/README.md

 ```sh
 cargo xtask generate-docs
 ```

-The generated files will be placed in the `docs/man` and `docs/completions` directories within the project root.
+The generated files will be placed in the `docs/man` (man page) and `docs/completions` (shell completion scripts for Bash, Zsh, Fish, etc.) directories within the project root.
 You can then install them to the appropriate locations on your system (e.g., `/usr/local/share/man/man1/` for the man page, `/usr/share/bash-completion/completions/` for Bash completions).
 The Nix flake automatically installs these if you build using Nix.
----

 ## Additional Ideas